istobran/hexo-blog/source/_posts/novalogic-wac-script-help.md

 //------------------------------------------------------

-//LEAVE -&gt; fired if condition no more true
+//LEAVE -> fired if condition no more true

 //CODEIF trigger LEAVE // triggers after last true
 //actions